What Is Forex?

-The term Forex, short for foreign exchange, refers to the global
+The term Forex, short for foreign exchange, refers to the

 marketplace for buying and selling